Undergraduate Research Fellowship Program

 Classroom maintenance, office work, lab staffing, and assistance with classes/teaching are not considered undergraduate research.

-A request form must be filled out.
-The undergraduate research coordinator will seek approval for the request from department chairs and college deans.
-When approval has been given, the coordinator will submit a PAR to human resources to begin the hiring process (unless the request is for an honors student completing the URF requirement; they are not paid.)
-The student can start their research ONLY when human resources have approved it.
-This will be passed along to the student, mentor, and ADS from the coordinator.
+A request form must be filled out and submitted.
+The UR Coordinator will seek approval for the request and once the approval has been given, they will notify of acceptance and submit a PAR to Human Resources to begin the hiring process (unless the request is for an honors student completing the URF requirement; they are not paid).
+The student can start their work ONLY when Human Resources have approved them – that communication will come from the UR Coordinator and will be passed along to the student, mentor, and ADS.

 This entire process can take several days or weeks.
 Mentors should consider this when selecting a start date for the student on the request form.